Table of contents

 I was pleased to see that there is more variety in sporting activities for people with disabilities, not just specific to one type of disability.
 Football, tennis, swimming, lawn bowls and archery, to name a few.
 I also found it humbling and appreciated that a few members at the stands took the time out to answer my questions and thoroughly explained to me what activities there are to offer.
 You can tell just by speaking to someone that they love their job and are passionate about promoting sports that’s accessible to people with disabilities.

-We finished the day off by sitting by the river and drinking a Sicilian Lemonade, which quenched my thirst.
+We finished the day off by sitting by the river in Bedford and drinking a Sicilian Lemonade, which quenched my thirst.

 On Monday, we had a second visit to the cinema, but this time with my son.
 We watched The Secret Life of Pets 2.